unparalleled-js/docs-1/api-management.md

 # Concepts
 ## Endpoints
 An endpoint is a single callable REST interface.
 It has an associated public URL.
-Calls to the URL initiate a recipe that has a Callable Action as a trigger.
+Calls to the URL initiate a recipe that has a [Callable Recipe trigger](/features/callable-recipes/new-call-trigger.md).

 ## API Collections
 Endpoints are organized into API Collections.
 An API Collection is a set of Endpoints that can be managed together.